wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

     ![test status bar](img/test-statusbar.png)

 - A new icon at the left bar.
-If you click on it a panel displaying all the test will appear.
-This allows you to select a specific test to run.
+If you click on it a panel displaying all the test and letting choose one individually will appear.

     ![test side panel](img/test-side-panel.png)